laro/Cilia/README.md

     - `cilia`
     - `cilia::numerics`
     - `cilia::geometry`
-    - I am not sure about this, I don't think it's important.
-But this helps to differentiate between classes and namespaces.
+    - I don't think this is important, but it helps to differentiate between classes and namespaces.

 ## Arithmetic Types